SangerGroup/todo/README.md

 ## Plans

 I intend to add user account support.
-Then I might host it on Heroku.
 Other features I want to add include pagination and search.
+Feel free to add feature requests on http://simple-to-do.herokuapp.com, although anybody will be able to delete your suggestions...

 I need help writing tests of the `post` logic.
 I just have to write a bunch of unit tests (and refactor generally).